nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 When the first one is sent to the host, the motion sensor sample is triggered.

 For the Bluetooth connections, submitting ``hid_report_sent_event`` is delayed by one Bluetooth connection interval.
-Because of that, the :ref:`nrf_desktop_hids` requires pipeline of two HID reports to make sure that data will be sent on every connection event.
+Because of this delay, the :ref:`nrf_desktop_hids` requires pipeline of two HID reports to make sure that data will be sent on every connection event.
-This is necessary to achieve high report rate when the device is connected through Bluetooth.
+Such solution is necessary to achieve high report rate.

-When there is no motion data for the predefined number of samples, the :ref:`nrf_desktop_motion` goes to the idle state.
+If there is no motion data for the predefined number of samples, the :ref:`nrf_desktop_motion` goes to the idle state.
 This is done to reduce the power consumption.
-When motion is detected, the module switches back to the fetching state.
+When a motion is detected, the module switches back to the fetching state.

 The following diagram shows the data exchange between the application modules.
-To simplify, the diagram shows only data related to HID input reports that are sent after the host is connected and the HID subscriptions are enabled.
+To keep it simple, the diagram only shows data related to HID input reports that are sent after the host is connected and the HID subscriptions are enabled.

 .. figure:: /images/nrf_desktop_motion_sensing.svg
    :scale: 50 %